Sydiaka32/emily-qa-automation/README.md

 ## Performance testing

 A JMeter plan is included in `performanceTestPlans/`.
 It’s meant as a reference artifact showing how load testing can complement functional API coverage.

-## Notes on security & portability

-- **Secrets must come from environment variables**.
-Do not commit credentials or tokens.
-- If you plan to publish this repository, **audit test data and configs** (including any JMeter plans) and redact sensitive values.

-## License

-Add a license that matches how you intend to share this project (e.g., MIT for portfolio use).